openlayers/docs/library/overlays.rst

 --------------

 There are two different types of feature rendering in OpenLayers.
-One type is the OpenLayers "Vector Layer" support, which uses vector drawing capabilities in the browser (SVG, VML, or Canvas) to display data.
-The other type is the OpenLayers "Marker Layer" support.
+One type is the OpenLayers :ref:`vector-overlays` support, which uses vector drawing capabilities in the browser (SVG, VML, or Canvas) to display data.
+The other type is the OpenLayers :ref:`marker-overlays` support.
 This type of layer displays HTML image objects inside the DOM.

 In general, the Vector layer provides more capabilities, with the ability to draw lines, polygons, and more.
 The Vector-based Layers are better maintained,